 Law firm mergers are now commonplace.
 There's a trend towards consolidation in the market, which means there are fewer law firms about.
 Some have gone into administration: many high-street outfits have ceased operations in the past few years, and some major law firms too have gone dodo-wards.
 There are still firms out there in financial difficulty, with costs rising and profits plummeting.
 If you want an idea of which firms are having a rocky time of it have a look at recent revenue and profitability figures (big dips could mean a firm in trouble, though growing revenue is no means of success) and firms with low trainee retention rates.

-Half of firms featured in the 2010 edition of Chambers Student have either gone bust, undergone a merger or been in merger talks.
+Half of the firms featured in Chambers Student ten years ago have now either gone bust, undergone a merger or been in merger talks.

 Public spending cuts